-The full Board met eight times during the year (and had one short meeting to consider a specific decision item) and followed an agreed agenda with various standing matters, including full reporting of management accounts, review of the risk register, and review of the register of interests.
-The Board has been building links with the Discovery Council over the last two years.
+The full Board met six times during the year and followed an agreed agenda with various standing matters, including full reporting of management accounts, review of the risk register, and review of the register of interests.
+The Board has been building strong links with the Discovery Council.